-VAROOM® II Variable Annuity May 1, 2025
+VAROOM[®] II Variable Annuity May 1, 2025

-Integrity Life Insurance Company

-Separate Account I of Integrity Life Insurance Company
+National Integrity Life Insurance Company Separate Account I of National Integrity Life Ins Co

 This prospectus describes a flexible premium deferred variable annuity contract.
-This prospectus contains information about Separate Account I of Integrity Life Insurance Company (Separate Account I) and the contract that you should know before investing.
+This prospectus contains information about Separate Account I of National Integrity Life Insurance Company (Separate Account I) and the contract that you should know before investing.
 You should read this prospectus and any supplements, and retain them for future reference.
+New contract sales are no longer accepted, although current owners may continue to make premium payments.